 I have noticed that my lower-tier roosters end up in the front of the house away from the barn.
 Sometimes they even avoid going in the barn at night leaving them open to night-time predator attacks.

-This struggle never really stops, you’ll have more peaceful moments but it gets upended when the young roosters hit puberty or winter arrives and you spread out flock is forced to share a smaller space.
+This struggle never really stops, you’ll have more peaceful moments but it gets upended when the young roosters hit puberty or winter arrives and your spread-out flock is forced to share a smaller space.

 Read more about the Challenges of Winter Chicken Keeping